 - Immune deficiency – your immune system is designed to prevent infection and stop cancer from growing.
 People who have a weak or deficient immune system are more likely to get vulval cancer.
 Some of the more common causes of immune deficiency are medical treatment with steroids, organ transplantation, or treatment for another type of cancer and HIV.

-- Lichen sclerosis is an autoimmune disorder (meaning your immune system is attacking healthy cells) that causes irritation, swelling and redness.
+- Lichen sclerosus is an autoimmune disorder (meaning your immune system is attacking healthy cells) that causes irritation, swelling and redness.
 It can occur in any area of skin but usually on the labia or vulva in women.
 The condition can usually be well controlled with steroid cream but it does increase your risk of vulval cancer – especially if it's not treated.